Pelosi claims Mueller was ‘fired’ in bizarre email to donors

 The California Democrat sent out an email last week titled “Mueller FIRED” and asked people to donate to the Democratic Congressional Campaign Committee (DCCC) amid speculations that President Donald Trump may fire Mueller in retaliation for the FBI raid on his lawyer Michael Cohen.

-But as the actual fundraiser email text acknowledges that Mueller was not fired by Trump.
+But as the actual fundraiser email text acknowledges, Mueller was not fired by Trump.

 "I’m so furious I can barely write this email,” Pelosi wrote, according to The Washington Examiner.
 “President Trump is inches away from firing Robert Mueller and derailing the entire Russia investigation.”